 5. Become a Dog Walker or Pet Sitter

-A while back, I interviewed a professional pet sitter, Patti Moran, and she shared some great tips for starting your own pet sitting business.
+A while back, I interviewed a professional pet sitter, Patti Moran, and she shared some great tips for starting your own pet-sitting business.
 Again, if you’re having trouble securing enough clients, you can also use money-making apps to connect with pet owners.

 6. Provide Freelance Writing Services

-You don’t need to be an English major to be a freelance writer; in fact, this is an excellent way to make a living if you enjoy writing – and the more you write, the better you get.
+You don’t need to be an English major to be a freelance writer; this is an excellent way to make a living if you enjoy writing – and the more you write, the better you get.